COVID-19 CORONAVIRUS PANDEMIC

 ● The Village Caretaker, who has a number of responsibilites including litter collection.

-Both the Full Council and Planning Committee meetings are usually held on the first Thursday of every month.
+Both the Full Council and Planning Committee meetings are held on the first Thursday of every month.
 The Parish Council also holds a Budget Meeting in December of each year, and hosts the Annual Parish Assembly, usually held in May.
-Notice of meetings is posted on the Parish Council Notice Board, situated outside the United Reformed Church in Hall Street, and on this website, and meetings are open for the general public to attend.
+Under normal circumstances notice of meetings is posted on the Parish Council Notice Board, situated outside the United Reformed Church in Hall Street; this has been suspended due to the coronavirus pandemic.
+As a consequence, notice of meetings is currently being posted solely on this website.
+Full Council and Planning Committee meetings are now being conducted by videoconferening, and remain open to the public for viewing and participation.